ReconOS/reconos.github.io/publications/index.md

 ---
 # Publications

-ReconOS has been developed in the context several academic research projects since 2006.
+ReconOS has been developed in the context of several academic research projects since 2006.
 Below you find a comprehensive list of publications that describe selected aspects of ReconOS.

 *Copyright Notice:* This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.